microfleet/core/packages/core/docs/recipes/knex-migration.md

 ## CRUD Table fields

-If you need to add or delete some fields or create new indices, you can create second migration:
+If you need to add or delete some fields or create new indices, you can create the second migration:

 ```javascript
 // migrations/knex/02-todo-restructure.js